- Oops!Something went wrong.Please try again later.

 (3) LTV to Group last £ means the percentage which the total loan drawn less any deductible lender controlled cash reserves and less any amortisation received to date (when aggregated with any other indebtedness ranking alongside and/or senior to it) bears to the market value determined by the last formal lender valuation received by the reporting date.
 LTV to first Group £ means the starting point of the loan to value range of the loans drawn (when aggregated with any other indebtedness ranking senior to it).
 For development projects the calculation includes the total facility available and is calculated against the assumed market value on completion of the relevant project.

-On 23 July 2021, the Directors declared a dividend in respect of the first quarter of 1.375 pence per Ordinary Share, equating to an annualised 5.5 pence per annum.
-The Board is targeting a dividend of 5.5 pence per annum (payable quarterly) which it considers to be a sustainable level of dividend which should be fully covered by earnings over the year whilst ensuring the Group maintains strong credit discipline.
-The Company maintains a modest dividend reserve which can be utilised if required.
+On 22 April 2022, the Directors declared a dividend in respect of the first quarter of 2022 of 1.375 pence per Ordinary Share, equating to an annualised income of 5.5 pence per annum.
+The Board is targeting a dividend of 5.5 pence per annum (payable quarterly) which it considers to be sustainable and covered by earnings during the course of 2022 with any excess cash generated being used to replenish a modest dividend reserve.

 Loan to Value